yuekaizhang/dynamo/docs/guides/dynamo_deploy/manual_helm_deployment.md

 1. Build and containerize the pipeline:

 > [!NOTE]
-> For instructions on building the Dynamo base image, see the [Building the Dynamo Base Image](../../README.md#building-the-dynamo-base-image) section in the main README.
+> For instructions on building and pushing the Dynamo base image, see the [Building the Dynamo Base Image](../../README.md#building-the-dynamo-base-image) section in the main README.

 ```bash
 # Navigate to example directory